fnalways/terminus-docs/docs/manual/get-started/create-olares-id.md

 - `alice123`: Local name
 - `olares.com`: Domain name

-:::tip
+:::tip Olares ID with custom domain
-To understand why you need an Olares ID, see [Olares ID](../concepts/olares-id.md).
+To create an Olares ID with your custom domain, see [Set up a custom domain for your Olares](../tutorials/set-custom-domain.md).
 :::
 ## Download and install LarePass app